 Not an ounce of dairy or a grain in sight in these veggie-packed muffins, which get seriously good flavor from diced ham.
 Talk about super-satisfying.

 Yes, we’re loving cauliflower rice for meal-prep breakfasts.
-It’s a super easy way to start the day with healthy vegetables.
-This recipe also includes bell peppers, turkey bacon, and — oh, yeaaah — cheddar cheese.
+It’s a super easy way to start the day with nutritious vegetables.
+This recipe also includes bell peppers, turkey bacon, and — ooooh, yeah — cheddar cheese.

 But don’t put mason jars in the oven.
-Mason jars are not created to withstand dry heat and can shatter.
+Mason jars can’t withstand dry heat and will shatter.

-These big boys will see you straight through to dinner on a busy day.
-They’re loaded with eggs, sausage, beans, tomatoes, cheese, and — get this — tater tots(!) and wrapped in flour tortillas.
+These big boys will keep you satisfied for hours on a busy day.
+They’re loaded with eggs, sausage, beans, tomatoes, cheese, and — get this — tater tots(!), all wrapped in flour tortillas.

 We’ll admit it: Tater tots were a childhood fave.
-Today, we like this do-ahead freezer recipe for homemade hash browns.
+Today, we like a do-ahead recipe for homemade hash browns.

 Packed with quinoa, flax, and almond butter, these squares have a lot more protein than your average breakfast bar.
 But because they also include chocolate chips, bananas, and a bit of coconut sugar, they’re sweet enough to taste like dessert.

-A healthier take on dessert — er, breakfast — bars, these bake-ahead portables are loaded with goodness.
+A healthier take on dessert — or, breakfast — bars, these bake-ahead portables are delicious and nutritious.
 The crust of oats, coconut oil, banana, and maple syrup supports a topping of fresh berries, chia seeds, and oats sweetened with raspberry jelly.

-Use a high-quality jam or jelly — fruit should be the first ingredient.
+Use a high quality jam or jelly — fruit should be the first ingredient.
+Or make it yourself!

 No wimpy freezer-section cheese taquitos here.
 Homemade turkey sausage, eggs, cheese, sweet potatoes, and bell peppers stuff these corn tortilla roll-ups.